Internal Medicine of Milford, P.C. offers an extensive range of in-office testing services, including:

-- Other substances, called inhibitors, that affect the clotting factors.
+- Other substances, called inhibitors that affect clotting factors.

-- An increase in the use of the clotting factors.
+- An increase in the use of clotting factors.

 Another blood clotting test, called partial thromboplastin time (PTT), measures other clotting factors.
 Partial thromboplastin time and prothrombin time are often done at the same time to check for bleeding problems or the chance for too much bleeding in surgery.